 Nava is also an active fine artist.
 Her work is shown and collected by museums and universities across the U.S. You can see her work at navaatlasart.com.
 Her home is in the Hudson Valley region of New York State, where she lives with her husband; they have two grown children.

 Previously, Toby was a consultant on three seasons of Bobby Deen’s cooking show, “Not My Mama’s Meals.”
 Toby trained as a clinical dietitian at New York University.
-Through ongoing consulting and faculty positions, she has established herself as one of the top experts in culinary nutrition, food safety, and media.
+Through ongoing consulting and faculty positions, she has established herself as one of the top experts in culinary nutrition, food safety, and media communications.

 The founder and owner of Pig Out Publications, Karen Adler is a past vice-president of the National Barbecue Association and a certified barbecue expert.
 She is the author of numerous articles on the topic and has given demonstrations at culinary schools and events around the country.
 In 1991, Karen teamed with fellow barbecue lover Judith Fertig.
 Once cookbook rivals, the pair now sport sparkling tiaras and shiny silver tongs in their roles as “The BBQ Queens.”